davidahmann/relia_oss/README.md

 ## 🧩 How It Works

 Relia runs as a CLI tool in your local environment or CI pipeline to minimize the feedback loop.
-See [ARCHITECTURE.md](ARCHITECTURE.md) for details.

 ```mermaid
 flowchart LR